Policies, FAQs, & Forms

 8) Can I schedule an appt with a Nurse Practitioner?
 I am not interested in therapy Services.

 It’s our process that a thorough evaluation will be conducted before a referral to a Nurse Practitioner is made.
 Scientific evidence demonstrates that the combination of therapy and medication will result in the best outcome.
 Part of the evaluation will include recommendations regarding your individual need for therapy.
+In some cases a direct referral to a Nurse Practitioner may be appropriate.

 9) Do you provide addictions/substance abuse recovery services?